johnramsden/docs/pages/bsd/freenas/bsd_freenas_service_jails.md

 ### FFMpeg

-It's recommended to install ffmpeg from ports so that surgeon compile time options can be enabled.
+It's recommended to install ffmpeg from ports so that certain compile time options can be enabled.

 Update the FreeBSD ports tree